-Here are the writing prompts from July.
-I hope they spark some inspiration.
-If you write something, let me know!
-I’d love to read it.
+Here are the writing prompts from August.
+I hope they help you get started with an idea!
+If you do write something, go ahead and share it in the comments.
+That's all from August!
 Like these prompts?
 I post a new writing prompt every Friday on Twitter.
 Follow me @nikiblois for more writing inspiration.